tasharen/ngui/Assets/NGUI/ReadMe - 3.10.1.txt

 -----------------
  Version History
 -----------------

+3.10.1
+- NEW: Added UICamera.ignoreAllEvents to easily disable all NGUI events.
+- FIX: Unity 5.4 editor on OSX: fixes for retina-related glitches of 5.4.
+- FIX: Gamma to linear conversion now happens in the draw call class and no longer needs to be set in each OnFill function.

 3.10.0
 - NEW: Added Texture2D.MakeReadable(true/false) -- a convenience extension for the editor.
 Not sure why this isn't built-in.